 Gay-friendly Activities & Things to do

-Culturally, Dutchess County offers spectacular opportunities to explore its natural beauty in several parks like Innisfree Gardens in Millbrook and the riverside of the Hudson with the famous Walkway Over the Hudson.
-Another, quite spectacular, attraction is The Old Aerodrome in Rhinebeck.
-After watching the air show, we boarded one of the historic biplanes to see Dutchess County from a bird’s-eye view.
-Furthermore, we loved it to walk hand-in-hand along the main streets of Beacon and Rhinebeck, tasting local ice-cream and do some good old (window) shopping.
+Culturally, Dutchess County offers spectacular opportunities to explore its natural beauty in several parks like Innisfree Garden in Millbrook and the riverside of the Hudson with the famous Walkway Over the Hudson.
+Another, quite spectacular, attraction is the Old Rhinebeck Aerodrome.
+After watching the air show, we boarded one of the historic biplanes to see the Hudson Valley from a bird’s-eye view.
+Furthermore, we loved to walk hand-in-hand along the main streets of Beacon and Rhinebeck, tasting local ice-cream and do some good old (window) shopping.
 Speaking of ice cream, we found a wide variety of vegan-friendly and beyond delicious ice cream flavors at Fortunes Ice Creams in Tivoli and the Beacon Creamery in Beacon.

 - Plan & Book a Biplane Flight at The Old Aerodrome in Rhinebeck >

-- Plan & Book a day at Irnissfree Gardens >
+- Plan & Book a day at Innisfree Garden >

 New York, California, Oregon, Illinois, Nevada and Florida: We love to travel around the United States of Amercia.
 One of our favorite travel periods is June, the annual (American) Pride Month.
 Where to stay?
 What to see?
 Where to eat?
 We share all these information on our Gay USA Travel Guide.

 Plan your Trip to Upstate New York with our Gay Dutchess County Travel Guide